 An article Online Vs. In-Class Success gives additional resources, information, and helpful tips when determining the “right” training delivery method.

-Are you worried your top performers will soon be leaving for a new and different opportunity?
-Are you looking for a retention method that will also bolster your productivity levels and bottom line?
-Let strategic HR, inc. help create and implement the perfect retention strategy via training and development.
+Get your Employee Training and Development program off to the right start by asking strategic HR, inc. to help.
 We have the expertise to conduct a Needs Assessment and/or to recommend training options for your staff.
-Visit our Training and Development page to learn how we can help you implement a successful training session.
+Visit our Training and Development page to learn how we can help you implement a successful training program.